wellsfletcher/GTStudyBuddy/README.md

 ## Completing issues
 1. Go to the [Issues tab](https://github.com/wellsfletcher/GTStudyBuddy/issues) on the GitHub website to view existing issues
 2. Choose an issue you want.
 Issues labeled "Good first issue" are probably ones you want to work on.
 Issues labeled "minor feature" are large, advanced features that we won't implement during meetings.
 Feel free to try any of those too.
-3. Assign yourself to the issue you are working on.
+3. Assign yourself to the issue.
 Otherwise, you may risk someone else implementing the feature before you and your changes not making it to production.
 4. When working on an issue, include the issue number in your commit messages.
 Make sure to proceed it with a "#" symbol.
 A nicely formatted commit message may look like "#11 - added alert for when the password is too short".
 GitHub will automatically convert the issue number in the commit message into a hyperlink to the issue.
 This makes it easier to track progress on issues and keep the repository organized
 5. When you complete an issue, write a comment on the issue that mentions one of the officers (i.e. include `@wellsfletcher`) and we review and potentially close the issue